 Charter school history

 Minnesota enacted the first charter school law in the United States in June 1991.
 In May 2009, the Minnesota Legislature enacted a comprehensive “second generation” charter school law that focused on strengthening accountability and innovation.
 Minnesota’s 2009 law has been rated as the nation’s best charter school law.
 The first charter schools in the nation opened in Minnesota in 1992, and they continue to be a popular choice for students seeking an alternative to traditional public schools.
-Currently, there are 157 charter schools in operation in Minnesota serving approximately 48,000 K-12 students.
+According to the Minnesota Department of Education, as of late 2019 there are 164 charter schools in operation in Minnesota serving approximately 57,000 K-12 students.
 In 2015, the Minnesota Legislature recodified the Charter School provisions as its own chapter in Minnesota statutes – Chapter 124E.
 (See 2015 Minnesota Statute 124E – Minnesota’s Charter School Law)

 Resources on Minnesota Issues: Charter Schools is a guide compiled by staff at the Minnesota Legislative Reference Library designed to provide an introduction to charter schools for legislators.
 (See http://www.leg.state.mn.us/lrl/issues/issues?issue=charter)

 - Charter schools may not require entrance exams or requirements.